CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: General CP Symmetries and CP Asymmetry

 To see differences of the CP-like and the inconsistent physical CP transformations, we consider a simple model.
 We introduce nine singlet scalars $\phi_{i}, \ (i = 0,...,8)$ and one triplet Dirac fermion $\Psi = (\psi_1, \psi_2, \psi_3)^T$, where $\phi_i$ and $\Psi$ are in representations of $\mathbf{1}_i$, and $\mathbf{3}$ under $\Delta(27)$, respectively.
 The $\Delta(27)$-invariant Yukawa interactions are given as

-where $y_i$ is a complex constant and $(M_{i^*})_{jk}$ is the CG coefficients of $\Delta(27)$, which are summarized in Appendix \ref{app:CG_D27}.
+where $y_i$ is a complex constant and $(M_{i^*})_{jk}$ is the CG coefficients of $\Delta(27)$, which are summarized in App.~\ref{app:CG_D27}.
 Imposing the CP-like invariance in the model, the coupling constants should satisfy the following conditions,

 On the other hand, imposing inconsistent physical CP invariance given in Eq.~\eqref{eq:CP_inc}, we obtain vanishing Yukawa couplings.
 This is because some Yukawa terms are transformed to prohibited Yukawa terms under the inconsistent CP transformation.
 For example, $\phi_3 \otimes (\bar \Psi \otimes \Psi)_{\mathbf{1}^*_3} = \phi_3 \otimes (\bar \Psi \otimes \Psi)_{{\mathbf{1}}_6}$ is transformed to $\phi_3^\dagger \otimes (\omega^2 \bar{\Psi}_j \otimes \Psi_k)_{{\mathbf{1}}_7}$ under the inconsistent CP transformation.
 This term is not $\Delta(27)$ invariant.
 Thus allowed Yukawa couplings are restricted to real values as follows,